 Active research is encouraged during all years of training and is supplemented with a year dedicated to research efforts.
 Our ongoing research activities include recruitment in clinical trials (epilepsy, spinal cord injury, large vessel occlusion stroke), enrollment of clinical registries (cerebral aneurysms, stroke), clinical research (neuro-oncology, pain, socioeconomics), and translational research (neurosurgical genomics, patents, and device development).
 We support resident research efforts with full funding to attend national and subspecialty meetings.

 In addition to a full didactic schedule, our residents participate in Society of Neurological Surgeons-sponsored educational meetings, including the Intern Bootcamp, Junior Resident Bootcamp, Research Update in Neurosciences for Neurosurgeons course, and board preparatory courses.

-If you are interested in our residency program and would like more information, please contact our Program Coordinator.
+The program participates in the National Residency Matching Program (NRMP) and the Electronic Resident Application Service (ERAS).
+If you are interested in our residency program and would like more information, we welcome you to contact our program coordinator.